 Through three one-year projects, the M Arch I program invests in the project as the vehicle of thought, learning, and change.
-First is a foundation year of skill-building, then two vertically integrated, comprehensive, year-long studies, each working closely with two or three faculty members.
+First is a foundation year of skill-building, followed by two vertically integrated, comprehensive, year-long studies, each working closely with two or three faculty members.
 Other consultants collaborate and tutor at different times throughout the year.

 Many students come into the program driven by questions they are seeking to address.
 Our project-focused format provides a place — a scaffold — to engage these questions within the context of an architectural studio and the discipline of a project.
 The time we give to these projects promotes a dialogue among professors and classmates, where the ambition is for all of us to learn to ask better questions.

 The project covers the conventional areas of architecture — design, history, critical thinking, structure, material assembly, building science — and also allows for the professors’ interests and the students’ interest to comingle.
 Projects are substantial and cross-disciplinary because of the time we allocate to them — a rehearsal for the practice of architecture that so many of our students engage in upon graduation.
 In the 2020-2021 school year, projects include research in anthropology, social equity, climate change, and Walter Benjamin (check them out here).